Enable passwordless security key sign-in

 To use security keys for logging in to web apps and services, you must have a browser that supports the WebAuthN protocol.
 These include Microsoft Edge, Chrome, Firefox, and Safari.

-Azure AD joined devices that you pilot with must run Windows 10 version 1809 or higher.
-The best experience is on Windows 10 version 1903 or higher.
+For Azure AD joined devices the best experience is on Windows 10 version 1903 or higher.

 Enable passwordless authentication method

 Enable the combined registration experience

 Registration features for passwordless authentication methods rely on the combined registration feature.
 Follow the steps in the article Enable combined security information registration (preview), to enable combined registration.

 Enable FIDO2 security key method

 Sign in to the Azure portal.

 - Browse to Azure Active Directory > Security > Authentication methods > Authentication method policy (Preview).

 Under the method FIDO2 Security Key, choose the following options: